rogeriooferraz/python-ds-algorithms/README.md

-# python-ds-algorithms
+# Python DS-Algorithms

-This is a package of Data-Structure Algorithms in Python.
+This is a package of Data-Structure Algorithms (DSA) in Python.

-It supports the following data structures and related algorithms.
+It supports the following data-structures and related algorithms.

 - Queue: Dynamic and linked variants
 - Stack: Dynamic and linked variants